ktaylor63/southeast/site/content/news/service-announces-endangered-species-recovery-champion-awards-southeast-awardees-from-nc-tn.md

     alt: 'A mussel with brownish outer shell and a glossy white inner shell that resembles a baked potato.'
     caption: 'Threatened rabbitsfoot mussel.
 Photo by Bob Butler, USFWS.'
 tags:
+    - Alabama
+    - 'Asheville Ecological Services Field Office'
+    - 'North Carolina'
     - Recovery
-    - Asheville Ecological Services Field Office
-    - 'North Carolina'
+    - 'Recovery Champions'
     - Tennessee
-    - Recovery Champions
-    - Alabama
-updated: 'October 20th, 2016'
+updated: 'September 19th, 2018'
 ---

 The U.S. Fish and Wildlife Service today announced 29 recipients of the 2010 Recovery Champion award honoring Service staff members and their partners-in-mission for conserving endangered and threatened species.